Attend a Military Block Party in River North to benefit the USO

-Where: River North, 420 N. Clark at Hubbard Street.
+Where: River North, 420 N. Clark on Hubbard Street between Clark and LaSalle

 The USO strengthens America’s military service members by keeping them connected to family, home and country, throughout their service to the nation.

 The USO is not part of the federal government.
-A congressionally chartered, private organization, the USO relies on the generosity of individuals, organizations and corporations to support its activities, and is powered by a family of volunteers to accomplish our mission of connection.
+A congressionally chartered, private organization, the USO relies on individuals, organizations and corporations to support its activities, and is powered by a family of volunteers.

 USO Congressional Caucus